 Knowing how germs are spread is the first step in practicing infection control and preventing illness.
 Knowing how to control the spread of germs is the second step.
-DSP's can protect both themselves and the individuals with whom they work from germs or contamination by doing the following:
+You can protect yourself and the individuals with whom you work from germs or contamination by doing the following:

-- 1. Know and practice standard precautions (defined in next section), especially hand washing and gloving. - 2.
-Keep yourself, the individual, and the environment clean. - 3.
+1. Know and practice standard precautions (defined in next section), especially hand washing and gloving.

+- 2. Keep yourself, the individual, and the environment clean. - 3.
 Be aware of the signs and symptoms of illness and infection, and accurately record and report them to the doctor.